Topological data analysis of C. elegans locomotion and behavior: Materials and methods

 \subsection{Description of data}

 \emph{C. elegans} (N2 strain) were cultured at 20$^{\circ}$C under standard conditions on agar plates seeded with OP50 \emph{E. Coli}.
 Animals were age-synchronized via hatch-off and cultured on plate until they reached day 1 of adulthood.
 For behavior experiments on agar, animals were prepared, imaged, and tracked as previously described \cite{Porto2019}.
 For behavior experiments in methylcellulose media, synchronized populations were then washed off of culture plates with M9 buffer.
-Unless otherwise noted, video data was collected on a dissecting microscope (Leica MZ16) using a CMOS camera (Thorlabs DCC3240M), with a frame rate of 30 Hz and a magnification of 1.2x.
+Unless otherwise noted, video data was collected on a dissecting microscope (Leica MZ16) using a CMOS camera (Thorlabs DCC3240M), with a frame rate of 30 frames per second and a magnification of 1.2x.

 Behavior data was collected with animals confined with microfluidic devices.
-Importantly, cavities in which worms are loaded in these devices are only slightly greater depth than the width of an adult worm, which restricts worms to the focal plane of the microscope and almost entirely 2-dimensional behavior.
+In these devices the cavities in which worms are loaded have only slightly greater depth than the width of an adult worm, which restricts worms to the focal plane of the microscope and to almost entirely 2-dimensional behavior.
 Microfluidic devices were fabricated as described previously \cite{Chung2011}.
 Methylcellulose solutions were prepared at concentrations of $0.5\%$, $1\%$, $2\%$, and $3\%$ weight in volume of M9 buffer.
 To ensure that single animals could be isolated in single chambers of the unbonded microchamber microfluidic device, we first picked animals onto a room-temperature, unseeded plate.
 To ensure that animals were fully immersed in methylcellulose mixture, we used a glass pipet to aspirate a small amount of methylcellulose solution, and then aspirated animals from the unseeded plate one at a time into the methylcellulose solution.
 Then, single animals surrounded by methylcellulose mixture were pipetted into individual chambers of an unbonded PDMS chamber device.
 The device could then be flipped over onto a sterile 10cm Petri dish and gently pressed down until the individual chamber walls came into contact with the Petri dish, preventing animals from leaving their chambers.
-Animals were then imaged in devices for about 5 minutes.
+Animals were then imaged in devices for about 5 minutes at $30$ frames per second, resulting in time series data with $10665$ points.